Medical cannabis in the United States: Organizations

 Americans for Safe Access is the leading advocacy group in the U.S. dedicated to medical cannabis policy reform.
 Founded in 2002 by medical cannabis patient Steph Sherer, it has grown to over 100,000 members in 50 states.
 Other groups include the National Organization for the Reform of Marijuana Laws, Marijuana Policy Project, and Drug Policy Alliance, although these focus more broadly on policy reform regarding both medical and non-medical use.

 Medical organizations that have issued statements in support of allowing patient access to medical cannabis include the American Nurses Association, American Public Health Association, American Medical Student Association, National Multiple Sclerosis Society, Epilepsy Foundation, Leukemia & Lymphoma Society, National Women's Health Network, Gay and Lesbian Medical Association, and several AIDS advocacy organizations.

-Religious denominations in the U.S. that have voiced support for allowing the medical use of cannabis include the Episcopal Church, Presbyterian Church (USA), United Church of Christ, United Methodist Church, Union for Reform Judaism, and the Unitarian Universalist Association.
+Religious denominations in the U.S. that have voiced support for allowing the medical use of cannabis include the Episcopal Church, Presbyterian Church (USA), United Church of Christ, United Methodist Church, Union for Reform Judaism, the Unitarian Universalist Association, and the Catholic Church.

 American Legion, the nation's largest military veterans organization, passed a resolution at their September 2016 annual convention calling on Congress to remove cannabis from the list of Schedule I drugs.
 In December 2016, the organization lobbied the incoming Trump administration to reclassify cannabis as a Schedule III drug.

 The National Conference of State Legislatures, National League of Cities, and U.S. Conference of Mayors have all called for cannabis to be removed from the list of Schedule I drugs.
 The National Association of Counties has called on Congress to "enact legislation that promotes the principles of federalism and local control of cannabis businesses ... under state law".

 Delegates at the 2016 Democratic National Convention voted to approve a party platform calling for cannabis to be removed from the list of Schedule I drugs.
 Other organizations that have called for rescheduling include the American Bar Association and the National Sheriffs' Association.